kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

           - <dns-resolver-2>

-    **Tip:** You can create a template `genconf/config.yaml` file by entering this command:

-        $ sudo bash dcos_generate_config.ee.sh --validate-config

-    Specify these configuration parameters. <!-- log_directory: /genconf/logs, process_timeout: 120, ssh_key_path: /genconf/ssh-key -->
+    Specify these configuration parameters for a manual installation.
+For the complete list of available configuration options and parameters, see the [Configuration Parameters][1] documentation.

     **cluster_name**
     :   Specify the name of your cluster.

     **bootstrap_url**

-    :   This parameter specifies the URI path for the DCOS installer to store the customized DCOS build files, which can be local (`bootstrap_url:file:///opt/dcos_install_tmp`) or hosted (`http://<your-web-server>`).
+    :   This parameter specifies the URI path for the DCOS installer to store the customized DCOS build files.
+For example, `http://<bootstrap_ip>:<your_port>`.
 By default this is set to `file:///opt/dcos_install_tmp` in the `config.yaml` template file, which is the location where the DCOS installer puts your install tarball.

-        **Tip:** This parameter is for advanced users.
-The default value should work for most installations.

     **exhibitor_storage_backend**
     :   This parameter specifies the type of storage backend for Exhibitor.
 By default this is set to `zookeeper` in the `config.yaml` template file.
 During DCOS installation, a storage system is required for configuring and orchestrating ZooKeeper with Exhibitor on the master nodes.
 Exhibitor automatically configures your ZooKeeper installation on the master nodes during your DCOS installation.
 Multiple ZooKeeper instances are recommended for failover in production environments.